-The city is currently in the process of setting a vision for new roadways, transit access, walkways, and bikeways throughout the site, and planning should be complete in 2016.
+The city is currently in the process of setting a vision for new roadways, transit access, walkways, and bikeways throughout the site.
 This ongoing planning process should include establishing a plan for bikeways to be developed throughout the site.
 Special care should be taken to identify bikeways that both serve the planned development site as well as facilitate bicycle passage through the site.
 At a minimum, the following bikeway priorities should be set for the Ford Site and the surrounding areas:

-Dedicated Bicycle Infrastructure - Off-street and in-street bikeways, as well as support facilities such as bicycle parking, should be incorporated to the fullest extent possible within the Ford site redevelopment, to provide a strong network of bicycle connections to, from, and within the site for all types of users.
+• Dedicated Bicycle Infrastructure - Off-street and instreet bikeways, as well as support facilities such as bicycle parking, should be incorporated to the fullest extent possible within the Ford site redevelopment, to provide a strong network of bicycle connections to, from, and within the site for all types of users.

-The Ford site in 2014

-- River Boulevard The existing facilities along Mississippi River Boulevard The existing trails adjacent to the Ford Site along the west side of Mississippi River Boulevard are not of sufficient width to accommodate existing users, and space to expand the trails is limited given the current location of Mississippi River Boulevard.
-Improvements to Mississippi River Boulevard that result in additional space to develop higher quality off-street trail facilities along the west side of Mississippi River Boulevard adjacent to the Ford Site should be considered, including the existing trail bottleneck where Mississippi River Boulevard passes underneath Ford Parkway. - Improved connections between Mississippi River Boulevard and Ford Parkway - The existing connections between Mississippi River Boulevard and the Ford Parkway bridge are insufficient and opportunities to improve these connections should be explored. - Ford Rail Spur Ford site planning should anticipate reuse of the freight railroad spur as a public transportation opportunity and include off-street paths for walking and biking, in addition to other potential modes such as transit.
-Ford site planning efforts should develop a plan to connect trail users to both Mississippi River Boulevard and the Ford Parkway bridge. - Montreal Avenue Extension Montreal Avenue is an important existing east/west bicycle route.
-Concepts should be developed that facilitate east/west travel between the current western terminus of Montreal Avenue and Mississippi River Boulevard. - Ford Parkway Improvements This plan identifies an enhanced shared lane strategy for a portion of Ford Parkway adjacent to the Ford site.
+• Improvements to the existing facilities along Mississippi River Boulevard - The existing trails adjacent to the Ford Site along the west side of Mississippi River Boulevard are not of sufficient width to accommodate existing users, and space to expand the trails is limited given the current location of Mississippi River Boulevard.
+Improvements to Mississippi River Boulevard that result in additional space to develop higher quality off-street trail facilities along the west side of Mississippi River Boulevard adjacent to the Ford Site should be considered, including the existing trail bottleneck where Mississippi River Boulevard passes underneath Ford Parkway.

+Capital City Bikeway Network Study and Design Guide Rendering

+• Improved connections between Mississippi River Boulevard and Ford Parkway - The existing connections between Mississippi River Boulevard and the Ford Parkway bridge are insufficient and opportunities to improve these connections should be explored.

+• Ford Rail Spur - Ford site planning should anticipate reuse of the freight railroad spur as a public transportation opportunity and include off-street paths for walking and biking, in addition to other potential modes such as transit.
+Ford site planning efforts should develop a plan to connect trail users to both Mississippi River Boulevard and the Ford Parkway bridge.

+• Montreal Avenue Extension - Montreal Avenue is an important existing east/west bicycle route.
+Concepts should be developed that facilitate east/west travel between the current western terminus of Montreal Avenue and Mississippi River Boulevard.

+• Ford Parkway Improvements - This plan identifies an enhanced shared lane strategy for a portion of Ford Parkway adjacent to the Ford site.
 However, this is not an optimal solution given the traffic volumes and speeds on Ford Parkway.
 Ford site planning efforts should consider alternative options to accommodate east/west bicycle travel on Ford Parkway.

-6.10 Downtown Trail Loop & Shared Lanes

-This plan recommends the development of a unique off-street trail network throughout the downtown area as well as enhanced shared lanes on most downtown streets.
-This strategy is designed to make downtown a hub in the city bicycle network and to effectively and safely accommodate cyclists of all preferences.
-The trails are designed to accommodate slower bicyclists and to encourage new or casual cyclists to visit downtown.
-The enhanced shared lanes throughout downtown will accommodate faster cyclists who are seeking the operational and speed benefits of integrating with motorized traffic.

-The planned downtown trail network can be described as a loop alignment as well as connections between the loop and the existing bikeways approaching downtown.
-The loop trail will effectively place a majority of downtown within two or three blocks of the trail.
-Connections between the loop and other existing and planned routes into and out of downtown will be developed prior to or in concurrence with the loop to ensure connectivity to the surrounding bicycle network.
+6.10 Capital City Bikeway

+The primary objective of the Capital City Bikeway is to provide safe and comfortable places for people of all ages, abilities, and preferences to ride a bicycle in downtown Saint Paul.
+The project will spearhead a transformational change to downtown Saint Paul by increasing activity in the streets, enhancing the vitality of sidewalks and public spaces, and stimulating investment and fostering economic development.
+When implemented, the Capital City Bikeway will be an enjoyable, comfortable, and safe experience that appeals to a wide range of people.
+Design standards are essential to creating a consistent experience on this new bikeway system.
+Similarly, the elements of the bikeway such as wayfinding, site furnishings, and plantings contribute to a legible, memorable experience unique to the Capital City Bikeway.

+Planning for the bikeway was completed in 2016 with the publication of the Capital City Bikeway: Network Study and